 - Package Size

-The myelodysplastic syndromes and myeloproliferative disorders are associated with deregulated production of myeloid cells.
-According to WHO classification (2008) cytogenetic aberrations are observed in about 50 % of MDS cases.
+Myelodysplastic syndromes (MDS) and myeloproliferative disorders are associated with deregulated production of myeloid cells.
+According to WHO classification (2017), recurrent cytogenetic aberrations are observed in about 50% of MDS cases.
 The most common aberrations are 5q-, 7/7q-, trisomy 8, del(20q), and inv(3) or t(3;3).

-Loss of chromosome 7 (-7) or deletion of the long arm (7q-) are recurring chromosome abnormalities in myeloid leukemias.
-The association of -7/7q- with myeloid leukemia suggests that certain regions contain tumor suppressor gene(s), whose loss of function contribute to leukemic transformation or tumor progression.
-Two critical regions have been identified, one in band 7q22 including the KMT2E gene and another in bands 7q35-q36 comprising the EZH2 gene.
+Loss of chromosome 7 (-7) or deletion of the long arm (7q-) are recurrent chromosome abnormalities in myeloid leukemias such as MDS or acute myeloid leukemia (AML).
+The association of -7/7q with myeloid leukemia suggests that certain regions contain tumor suppressor gene(s), whose loss of function contribute to leukemic transformation or tumor progression.
+Multiple critical regions have been identified: one in band 7q22 (including the KMT2E gene), the more telomeric region 7q31 and 7q35-q36 (including the EZH2 gene).

 - Myelodysplastic Syndrome (MDS)